CartoDB/cartodb/docs/reference/topics.md

 ## Loading the Library
 CARTO.js is hosted on a CDN for easy loading.
 You can load the full source "carto.js" file or the minified version "carto.min.js".
 Once the script is loaded, you will have a global `carto` namespace.
-We will also host it on NPM so that you can require it in your custom apps.
+CARTO.js is hosted in NPM as well.
+You can require it as a dependency in your custom apps.

 ```html
 <!-- CDN: load the latest CARTO.js version -->